swetharepakula/Fabric101Workshop/README.md

 ## Start up the Network
 1. To generate certs we are going to use some of the development binaries that you downloaded as part of the prerequisites.
+This script will also create connection profiles that are necessary to use SDKs later in this workshop.
 ```
 ./generate.sh
 ```